Anny85-code/Anny85-code/README.md

 Here are some ideas to get you started:

 I am a full stack dev looking to solve real world problems.
 I have a passion for learning new stuffs and sharing my knowledge with others as publicly as possible.
 I also like creating technologies to elevate people.
 Some technologies I enjoy working with includes JavaScript, Java, APIs + Markups.

-Feel free to reach out in case you just want to get in touch also...
+### My Digital Garden ;

+<p align="left">- 💬 Ask me about : Facts on technologies, history and people</p>

+<p align="left">- ⚡ Fun fact: "No one in the brief history of computing has ever written a piece of perfect software.
+It's unlikely that you'll be the first."
+(Andrew Hunt, The Pragmatic Programmer).</p>

 <!-- ![Linkedin](https://user-images.githubusercontent.com/87186552/149636298-a25a4ce3-29be-414f-88b3-08c19dd5e007.png)
 ![twitter](https://user-images.githubusercontent.com/87186552/149636305-318742f5-8f93-4f77-8556-180c94f49879.png)